chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 To make this distinction plain, it should be noted that given an Alphabet **Σ** and Definition 1.1.1, one still cannot say the result of a concatenation of two Characters is a String, nor make any claim about the contents of **S**, the set of all Strings.
 The Comprehension Clause of Definition 1.1.1 only states the result of concatenating a Character with a String is a String.
 It says nothing at all about whether or not single Characters themselves are Strings, and thus it says nothing about whether the result of concatenating two or more Characters is itself a String.

-In order to rectify this, the first Axiom is now introduced.
+In order to rectify this, the first (official) Axiom is now introduced.

 **Axiom C.1: The Character Axiom**

     ∀ ⲁ ∈ Σ: ⲁ ∈ S

 This Axiom states the intuitive notion that all Characters are Strings.
 This includes Empty Characters and Delimiter Characters.
-This Axiom, in conjunction with Definition 1.1.1, immediately populates the set of all Strings **S** with an uncountably infinite domain of objects (See Theorem 1.1.1 for an informal proof of this fact) consisting of every possible combination of Characters from the Alphabet.
+This Axiom, in conjunction with Definition 1.1.1, immediately populates the set of all Strings **S** with an uncountably infinite domain of objects (See Theorem 1.1.1 for an informal proof of this fact) consisting of every possible combination of Characters from the Alphabet, in every possible order.
 In other words, Axiom C.1 in conjunction with Definition 1.1.1 ensure the domain is non-Empty.

 **Example** Let *s = 𝔞𝔟𝔠* and *t = 𝔡𝔢𝔣*.
 The concatenation of these two Strings *st* is written,